European cities see vigils to oppose antisemitism and rallies seeking relief for Gaza

 Hundreds of people rallied outside the United Nations’ offices in Geneva to demand the hostages’ release.
 Waving mostly Israeli, but also Swiss and German flags, the demonstrators held aloft signs that read “Children aren’t bargaining chips” or T-shirts with the words #SetThemFree.

-Elsewhere in Switzerland, about 4,500 pro-Palestinian demonstrators marched in the city of Lausanne, police said.
+A day earlier, about 4,500 pro-Palestinian demonstrators marched in the Swiss city of Lausanne, police said.

 The war has raised tensions worldwide, leaving Jewish and Muslim communities feeling vulnerable.
 London’s Metropolitan Police force says it has seen a 13-fold upsurge in reports of antisemitic offenses in October compared to last year.
 Reports of anti-Muslim crimes have more than doubled.